Lord-Chris/Lord-Chris/README.md

 - [Fancy Gallery](https://github.com/Lord-Chris/Fancy-Gallery) - Fancy Gallery is a gallery app that shows an infinite amount of images, and each image can be previewed
 ![Fancy Gallery](https://github.com/Lord-Chris/Lord-Chris/assets/58702861/3c58e240-21c4-4d9a-bb39-cd7ad31dcd0b)

+**The rest will come in later, anticipate more additions.😄*

 <!-- 2.
 [Project 2](link_to_project_2) - Brief description